Topshop

+Topshop (stylised in all caps; originally Top Shop) is a British online fast-fashion retailer, which specialises in women's clothing, shoes and accessories.
+It is majority owned by Danish company, Bestseller.

+In 2024, ASOS sold 75% of Topshop and Topman to Bestseller.

-TOPSHOP (originally Top Shop) is a British fashion brand for women's clothing, shoes and accessories.
-It was part of the Arcadia Group, controlled by Sir Philip Green, but went into administration in late 2020 before being purchased by ASOS on 1 February 2021.
-It now operates via the ASOS website and app, as well as being sold in Nordstrom stores in the US and Canada and on Nordstrom.com.
-TOPSHOP previously had around 510 shops worldwide.
+Previously, it was part of the Arcadia Group, controlled by Sir Philip Green, but went into administration in late 2020 before being purchased by ASOS on 1 February 2021.
+It previously had approximately 510 shops worldwide, but closed all of its physical locations and operated solely via online retail from 2020 to 2025.
+It will return to physical retail on 21 August 2025, at McElhinney's Department Store in Ballybofey, Ireland.

 History

+1960s-1970s

 Topshop started as a brand extension of the department store Peter Robinson in the 1960s and originally sold fashion by young British designers, such as Mary Quant and Stirling Cooper.
 Peter Robinson was a women's fashion chain that had been acquired by Burton in 1946.
 Topshop was founded in 1964 as Peter Robinson's Top Shop, a youth brand within the Sheffield branch and also had a large department in the Oxford Street shop.
 This was high fashion for the "young and different generation" as The Times put it in 1965, and the department stocked garments by names such as Mary Quant and Gerald McCann.
 By 1966, it had a branch in the Peter Robinson store in Norwich.

 Peter Robinson's Top Shop buyer Diane Wadey had an eye for young talent and introduced Royal College of Art graduate Jane Whiteside to Jeff Cooper and Ronnie Stirling.
 The Stirling Cooper brand they created soon had its own sections in Top Shop shops in London and Sheffield, as well as being stocked in Peter Robinson stores in Norwich and Bristol.
 Other brands stocked at Top Shop included Jeff Banks, French Connection and Radley Cooper.